ProFatXuanAll/language-model-playground/doc/source/index.rst

 We have written serveral **scripts** to demostrate training pipline of :term:`language models` and furthur usage on :term:`language models`:

-- Use :py:mod:`lmp.script.sample_from_dataset` to take a look at dataset we provided.
+- Use :py:mod:`lmp.script.sample_dset` to take a look at dataset we provided.
   (e.g. :py:class:`lmp.dset.WikiText2Dset`)
-- Use :py:mod:`lmp.script.train_tokenizer` to train :term:`tokenizers`.
+- Use :py:mod:`lmp.script.train_tknzr` to train :term:`tokenizers`.
   (e.g. :py:class:`lmp.tknzr.WsTknzr`)
 - Use :py:mod:`lmp.script.tokenize` to :term:`tokenize` text with pre-trained :term:`tokenizers`.
 - Use :py:mod:`lmp.script.train_model` to train :term:`language models`.